gjtorikian/functional-docs/README.md

 `runTests()` takes three parameters:

 * An array of directories, with files you want to test
 * An object specifying various ways to run the tests.
-Though some of the properties are optional, the paramter itself is not:
+Though some of the properties are optional, the parameter itself is not:
 	* `stopOnFail` indicates if you want the testing to stop once a failure is found; defaults to `false`
 	* `ext` indicates the extension of the files you want to test; defaults to ".html"
+	* `mapPrefix`: if images start with a `/`, the test assumes it's at `./`.
+This is mostly for routing compatability with express.
 * A callback function to execute upon completion

 # What's Tested?